Antetokounmpo promises to help Greek youth in emotional return home

 Giannis Antetokounmpo, Greece’s homegrown NBA All-Star, made an emotional return to the city he grew up in and promised to help children in Greece and Africa make it in life.

-With his brother Thanasis, who plays for the Spanish club MoraBanc Andorra, the “Antetokounmbros” have begun offering a college scholarship in Athens for children of migrants born in Greece.
+With his brother Thanasis, who plays for the Spanish club MoraBanc Andorra, the “Antetokounmbros” were in Athens for the launch of an Onassis Foundation college scholarship for children of migrants born in Greece, inspired by their path to success.

 “I was a young kid, 17 years old, and the Americans came and gave me a chance,” 22-year-old Giannis said.
 “And I want to be that American for the kids here in Greece and Africa.”